ibrhmky/chatgpt-assistant/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WooDev AI Content Generator is an AI-powered chat assistant for your WordPress website.
+AI Content Generator Marketing is an AI-powered chat assistant for your WordPress website.

 == Description ==

-WooDev AI Content Generator is a cutting-edge AI-powered chat assistant for your WordPress website, revolutionizing the way you interact with your users.
+AI Content Generator Marketing is a cutting-edge AI-powered chat assistant for your WordPress website, revolutionizing the way you interact with your users.
 Leveraging the advanced capabilities of OpenAI's GPT-3 technology, this plugin transforms your website into an interactive hub where users can engage in meaningful conversations, receive instant responses, and access relevant information.

 = Key Features =